omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 but the evaluation *first* substitutes `y` into the inner-most `substitute` expression---where there is no `y` variable---and *then* substitutes `expr` into the expression `expr`.
 The order is wrong.

-To substitute variables in an expression you hold in another variable you have to write the expression in the opposite order of what comes naturally.
-You don't want to substitute `expr` at the inner-most level and then `y` at the outer-most level; you want to first substitute `expr` into an substitute expression that takes care of substituting `y`.
+To substitute variables in an expression, you hold in another variable you have to write the expression in the opposite order of what comes naturally.
+You don't want to substitute `expr` at the inner-most level and then `y` at the outer-most level; you want to first substitute `expr` into a substitute expression that takes care of substituting `y`.
 The outer-most level substitutes `expr` into `substitute(expr, list(y = 2))` which you can evaluate to get `y` substituted into the expression.

 So we create the expression we need to evaluate like this: